How to Re-enter the US After Being Deported on an F1 Visa: A Comprehensive Guide

 3. F1 Visa Requirements

-The F1 visa is designated for students, allowing them to study in the United States.
-To maintain this status, you must comply with various regulations, including full-time enrollment and adherence to any conditions set by your educational institution.
+The F1 visa is designated for students who wish to pursue their education in the United States.
+To maintain this visa status, you must meet several requirements:

 4. Re-entry Process After Deportation